No767/Reina/README.md

 [![Required Python Version](https://img.shields.io/badge/Python-3.10-blue?logo=python&logoColor=white)](https://github.com/No767/Reina/blob/dev/pyproject.toml) [![CodeQL](https://github.com/No767/Reina/actions/workflows/codeql.yml/badge.svg?branch=dev&event=push)](https://github.com/No767/Reina/actions/workflows/codeql.yml) [![Snyk](https://github.com/No767/Reina/actions/workflows/snyk.yml/badge.svg?branch=dev&event=push)](https://github.com/No767/Reina/actions/workflows/snyk.yml) [![Docker Build (GHCR)](https://github.com/No767/Reina/actions/workflows/docker-build-ghcr.yml/badge.svg?branch=dev)](https://github.com/No767/Reina/actions/workflows/docker-build-ghcr.yml)

-A Fork of Beryl with improved features
+A production-ready fork of Beryl

 <div align=left>

 ## Info

 Beryl is a small scale bot but for fun by one of my friends.
 I looked through the code, and found it extremely hard to figure out what is going on, and even to how to use Beryl.
 Reina solves that issue.
 Slash command integration, documented features, and a near complete rewrite of the whole entire bot.
-The events system was originally loading them from a literally JSON file.
+The events system was originally loading them from a literal JSON file.
 This can cause major issues, and thus i spent some time rewriting Beryl by swapping that out with a SQL based events system, and many more things.
 The purpose of Reina is to see how the new changes would actually deploy and work in production

 ## Features